-Homemade Bolognese Sauce is the ultimate pasta meat sauce with ground beef, carrots, onions, tomatoes, white wine, parmesan, and herbs.
+Homemade Bolognese Sauce is the ultimate pasta sauce simmered with ground beef, carrots, onions, tomatoes, white wine, parmesan, and herbs.

 While a jar of spaghetti sauce is a lifesaver on busy weeknights, it can’t compare to all the amazing layers of flavor in this meat-based sauce.
 It takes a little time and love in the beginning of this Bolognese Sauce recipe but after you get it simmering, it’s mostly hands off until you are ready to serve over your favorite pasta.

 This Homemade Bolognese recipe starts with the basics of sautéed onion, celery, and carrots and then adding seasoned ground beef.
 This rustic tomato sauce is all about quality ingredients.
 Use extra-virgin olive oil, Italian tomatoes, and ground beef with a good fat content.
 You don’t need an expensive white wine, but don’t use a cheap brand or cooking wine.